Madison

 metabolic and signaling networks in

-cells can be regarded as dynamical systems obeying mass-action chemical kinetics.
-These systems are
+can be regarded as dynamical systems obeying mass-action chemical kinetics.
+These systems

 usually high-dimensional, nonlinear,